I-Land: Chemistry Test

-The second test of the second part of the show is about chemistry between the contestants and global fans.
-The contestants are divided into two units and must perform new singles "Flicker" and "Dive Into You".
+The second test of the second part of the show is about the chemistry between the contestants and global fans.
+The contestants are divided into two units and must perform two new singles: "Flicker" and "Dive Into You", the former later being released as a part of ENHYPEN's first EP "BORDER: DAY ONE".
 The eliminations for this round will be determined by global votes.
 The contestant who is chosen by the producers as first place will have their votes in the 24 hours before global voting ends doubled.

 Lee Hee-seung, the first-place contestant, selects his song and unit lineup.
 Each unit has six days to prepare.
 Son Sung-deuk and DOOBU evaluate the units' performances, while vocal coach Kim Sung-eun evaluates the vocal performances of the I-Landers as a midpoint check.
 Jake was the I-Lander picked by the producers.
-The contestant who places 11th participates in the mini-mission and practice for the next test, the Concept Test, but does not perform for the producers.